Angela Lemaire

-Early education
+Early life and education

-Lemaire was born in Buckinghamshire in 1944 and educated in London and Sussex before traveling to Australia.
+Lemaire was born in Buckinghamshire on 27 September 1944 to Monica Hope (born Grimble) and Eric Lemaire.
+Her parents had a messy divorce and her father took custody of she and her brother and was educated in London and Sussex before travelling to Australia.
 There she attended Pymble Ladies' College, Sydney, returning to the UK in 1962.
 In 1963 she trained in London at Chelsea College of Arts, then attended Camberwell College of Arts between 1964-1967, gaining a Diploma in Art and Design.
 There she studied relief printmaking and became interested in wood engraving.
 She went on to study etching at Morley College.
+In 1969 she published a book about her unhappy childhood titled "Are You Trying to Annoy Me?" using the nom de plume of Katherine Blake.

 Work

 Lemaire's main interest lies in the combination of text and image illustrating literature across the centuries, from Thomas the Rhymer in the 15th century to Ian Hamilton-Finlay in 1992.

 Her work has been exhibited in England, Scotland, and abroad, and can be found in public and private collections internationally.
 The National Library of Scotland holds an archive of her work which includes book drafts, sketchbooks, correspondence and engravings and the Yale Center for British Art holds many of Lemaire's books and wood engravings.

+In 2023 Lemaire had a one woman exhibition of her work at the HAGB gallery in Jedburgh.

+Personal life and death

+Lemaire had a husband, Roddy Macaskill, and they had a son, before they divorced.
+She died on 25 April 2025, at the age of 80.